 If you have subjective tinnitus, only you can hear it.
 This is due to a problem with your outer, middle, or inner ear.
 Occasionally, there can be a problem with the hearing nerves, or the brain is struggling to interpret signals as sound.

-If you have objective tinnitus, then the doctor examining you can also hear what you are hearing — this a rare form requiring a longer treatment time.
+If you have objective tinnitus, then the doctor examining you can also hear what you are hearing — this is a rare form requiring a longer treatment time.
 Causes include blood vessels located near the ear, the small bones situated in the middle ear, or muscle contractions.

 Sound generators, tinnitus maskers, or merely playing light music in the background can shift your concentration to something other than your tinnitus.
 There are many apps available that will play nature and environmental sounds, and maskers – which are worn like a hearing aid – will play you sounds at pitches different from your tinnitus.